 ‘Sonnet 96,’ also known as ‘Some say thy fault is youth, some wantonness,’ is number ninety-six of one hundred fifty-four sonnets Shakespeare wrote in his lifetime.
-Sonnets 1-126 of this series belongs to his Fair Youth sequence.
+Sonnets 1-126 of this series belong to his Fair Youth sequence.
 These poems are all devoted to a young, beautiful man.
 There has never been a single identity decided upon for who this young man was.

 Explore Sonnet 96